Every March, Albertans ’spring forward’ an hour to observe daylight saving time and then ’fall back’ an hour in November to revert to Standard Time.

 Moving to standard time permanently would put us out of sync with those jurisdictions.

-Thanks for your input.
+Thank you for your input.
+This survey closed December 10, 2019.
 We are currently reviewing feedback.

 Your feedback will help inform whether Alberta adopts daylight saving time all year or continues to change our clocks in the spring and fall.